-Cognitive and Behavioural Processes and Change
+Cognitive and Behavioral Processes and Interventions

 In particular, three main research topics have been guiding the RG work:

-1. Study of determinants and processes of human functioning, with two main areas of study:
+Study of determinants and processes of human functioning, with two main areas of study:

-1. The importance of constructs derived from the evolutionary perspective (e.g., shame, self-criticism, social rank, entrapment), and of rearing experiences to psychopathology vulnerability.
+- The importance of constructs derived from the evolutionary perspective (e.g., shame, self-criticism, social rank, entrapment), and of rearing experiences to psychopathology vulnerability.
 These studies were conducted in general population and clinical samples (e.g. eating disorders, social phobia, depression, paranoia, and borderline personality disorder) and contributed to the development of a comprehensive model of psychopathology vulnerability and maintenance, as well as to the gathering of evidence supporting the development of innovative techniques for therapeutic intervention in clinical conditions in which shame and self-criticism play a central role.

-2. The impact of emotion regulation processes (e.g. experiential avoidance, cognitive fusion, psychological flexibility, mindfulness, self-compassion) and of meta-cognitive processes (e.g. rumination, thought suppression) on psychological adjustment and on psychopathological indicators in several clinical (e.g. social anxiety, eating disorders, borderline personality disorder, anti-social personality disorder) and medical conditions (e.g., infertility, chronic pain, rheumatoid arthritis, diabetes mellitus, congenital cardiopathies).
+- The impact of emotion regulation processes (e.g. experiential avoidance, cognitive fusion, psychological flexibility, mindfulness, self-compassion) and of meta-cognitive processes (e.g. rumination, thought suppression) on psychological adjustment and on psychopathological indicators in several clinical (e.g. social anxiety, eating disorders, borderline personality disorder, anti-social personality disorder) and medical conditions (e.g., infertility, chronic pain, rheumatoid arthritis, diabetes mellitus, congenital cardiopathies).
 The identification of these processes of change was important since it provided more proximal targets for interventions.

 In the past 5 years, the RG has expanded this studies by exploring genetic (e.g. polygenic variations), physiological (e.g. inflammatory correlates, heart rate variability) and emotional regulation processes (mindfulness, self-compassion, acceptance) implicated in the vulnerability to, maintenance of, and resilience against psychological difficulties (e.g. mood disorders, social anxiety, insomnia, binge eating, self-harm, anti-social behavior, psychotic disorders, substance abuse), and in the promotion of well-being in chronic medical conditions (e.g. obesity, cancer, inflammatory bowel disease, chronic pain, infertility).